American Idol: Semi-finals

 The wildcard round returned in the eighth season, wherein there were three groups of twelve, with three contestants moving forward – the highest male, the highest female, and the next highest-placed singer – for each night, and four wildcards were chosen by the judges to produce a final 13.
 Starting in tenth season, the girls and boys perform on separate nights.
 In the tenth and eleventh seasons, five of each gender were chosen, and three wildcards were chosen by the judges to form a final 13.
 In the twelfth season, the top twenty semifinalists were split into gender groups, with five of each gender advancing to form the final 10.
 In the thirteenth season, there were thirty semifinalists, but only twenty semifinalists (ten for each gender) were chosen by the judges to perform on the live shows, with five in each gender based on the vote and three wildcards chosen by the judges composing the final 13.
 In the fourteenth season, the top 24 performed at The Fillmore Detroit, starting with the 12 males on one night and then the 12 females on the next night.
 The following week, the same order went for the top 16, with four males eliminated, followed by four females based on the vote.
 Then, on the first night of finals, a similar sequence from the thirteenth season was used to determine the final 12, with five of each gender based on the vote and two wildcards chosen by the judges.
 In the fifteenth season, the top 24 performed at Cathedral of Saint Vibiana in Los Angeles and were split into two groups of twelve and performed twice, one being a solo performance and one being a duet with a former Idol contestant.
 In each group, the judges chose 7 contestants to advance to the top 14 where the judges chose 4 to advance to the top 10 and remaining 6 contestants were chosen based on the vote.
 In the sixteenth season, the top 24 performed at the Academy in the Heart of LA, and the show repeated the process from the previous season.
 However, instead of Idol alumnus as duet partners, superstar celebrity singers were used as the duet partners.
-In the seventeenth season, the show repeated the process again.
+In the seventeenth season, the same process was repeated again.
 However, instead of a top 24, it's a top 20, the contestants performed at the Wiltern Theatre in Los Angeles, and performed solos in one episode, and performed the duets in two episodes.
 In the eighteenth season, due to the COVID-19 pandemic, the top 20 performed at their homes, and based on the vote, half of the top 20 would advance to the top 10, and the other half would be eliminated.
 However, a wild card was given to one of the bottom 10 to save them from elimination.
 In the nineteenth season, the show used a combination of the process from the sixteenth and fourteenth seasons.
 In the twentieth season, the show repeated the process from the previous season, but they used a top 20 instead of a top 16, and there were no all star duets.
+In the twenty-first season, the same process was repeated, but they started with a top 26 instead of a top 24.
+In the twenty-second season, the show repeated the process from the twentieth season.